joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 <!--more-->

-The _Single Responsibilty Principle_ [^srp] is a popular, and probably one of the most important principle in Software Design.
+The _Single Responsibility Principle_ [^srp] is quite popular, probably one of the most important principles in Software Design.
 Introduced in the late 1990s, by Uncle Bob, the principle states the following:

 > _"A CLASS SHOULD HAVE ONLY ONE REASON TO CHANGE."_

-Find one or more _reason because your code have to change_, and you are granted to separate those responsibilities in new classes, or modules.
+Find one _reason to change_ and take everything else out of the class, so that you’re granted to separate those responsibilities in new classes, or modules.

 But then, **the question**.